 Canada's former Governor General Adrienne Clarkson and author John Ralston Saul are creating a global conversation on citizenship and diversity with their "6 Degrees" talks.
-They're now bringing the project to Germany.
+They've now brought the project to Berlin.

 Former Governor General of Canada Adrienne Clarkson and author John Ralston Saul are the co-founders of the Institute for Canadian Citizenship.
 The foundation hosts a series of talks called "6 Degrees Citizen Space," which focus on citizenship and cultural diversity.

-They are now planning a "6 Degrees" event in Berlin for May 2018, and hope to establish a regular European series.
-DW met them while they were in the German capital to develop the upcoming project.
+They are now holding a "6 Degrees" event in Berlin, taking place on November 12, and hope to establish a regular European series.
+DW met them while they were in the German capital to plan the project.